-The following post is provided for educational and informative purposes only and is licensed by Blots.org under a Creative Commons Attribution 4.0 International License.
+The following post was originally provided for educational and informative purposes only and was licensed by Blots.org under a Creative Commons Attribution 4.0 International License.
+I have added some resource links for additional information, and removed some that are no longer active.
 Please consult your local medical authority for all medical advice.

 For the latest news and updated information, visit the CDC's Coronavirus page.

 News about the deadly virus that first appeared in Wuhan, China in late 2019 is everywhere.
 The virus is officially called severe acute respiratory syndrome coronavirus 2.
 It is also called Coronavirus disease (COVID-19), 2019-nCov, 2019 Novel Coronavirus, and SARS-CoV-2.
 The disease the virus causes is called COVID-19.

 Although there are many useful and reliable sources for information, there is an enormous amount of misinformation circulating the internet and social media.
 Some major media outlets are even complicit in downplaying the magnitude of this situation.
 Many young people are adopting a "whatever" attitude which is a serious threat to those who are at high risk.